v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 };
 ```

-First 24 bytes is the filler for the stack - recall that the function subtracts
+First 24 bytes are the filler for the stack - recall that the function subtracts
 `0x10` from the stack pointer and pops a register.
-We covered what is going on
+The first two gadets are the xor
-with the first two gadgets.
-The next gadget pops `0x19` into `rdx`, which is
+gadgets we've determined with `permute.py`.
+The next gadget pops `0x19` into `rdx`,
-the length of our read.
-Finally, we shove the `read` syscall number into `rax`
+which is the length of our read.
+Finally, we shove the `read` syscall number into
-and call it.
+`rax` and call it.
 Then we simply use the gadgets to load the `write` syscall number
 and place stdout file decriptor (`1`) as its first argument.
-The other two
+The other two arguments
-arguments in registers `rsi` and `rdx` remain the same.
+in registers `rsi` and `rdx` remain the same throughout the exploit.
 That's it!

-Let's see it in action:

 ```bash
 [joey@gibson]$ ./exploit